 Currently, the castle in Bochotnica is a picturesque ruin, which unfortunately does not say much about its original appearance.
 Only two fragments of the walls survived, namely the southern wing with window openings and the relics of the older northern part.
 The area of the castle is difficult to access today due to the trees and shrubs growing on the hillside as well as at the former courtyard.

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.

 Stachyra A., Rycerski zamek w Bochotnicy [w:] Zamki Lubelszczyzny w źródłach archeologicznych, red.
 E.Banasiewicz-Szykuła, Lublin 2015.